wahomins/SmartWarehouse/Readme.md

 - Create a `.env` file from `.env.example` and set appropriate environment variables before running the project

 - Replace `<your-mongodb-uri>` with the connection URI for your MongoDB database.
 Set `<mqtt-broker-url>`, `<mqtt-username>`, and `<mqtt-password>` with the appropriate MQTT broker details.

+### Managing Eclipse MQTT Broker using Docker

+#### Prerequisites

+- Docker installed and running on your system

+#### Starting the MQTT Broker

+1. Build and start the Docker container with the provided docker-compose.yml file:

+    ```
+    docker-compose -f broker/docker-compose.yml up -d
+    ```

+   This command starts the MQTT broker container and maps port 1883 (unencrypted) and 8883 (encrypted).

+   The default username is `mosquitto`, the default password is `mosquitto`

+#### Configuring the MQTT Broker

+1. To configure the MQTT broker, update the configuration file located at `broker/config/mosquitto.conf` with the desired settings.

+2. The folder `broker/keys` contains the certificates and a script for generating the certificates.
+To generate the certificates execute the following command in the `broker/keys` directory
+    ```
+    bash make_keys.sh
+    ```

+3. Start the MQTT broker container with the updated configuration:

+    ```
+    docker-compose -f broker/docker-compose.yml up -d
+    ```
+   Or navigate to broker/

+    ```
+    docker compose up -d
+    ```

+#### Updating MQTT Broker Credentials

+1. To change the broker username and password
+    ```
+     docker-compose exec mosquitto mosquitto_passwd -c /broker/config/mosquitto.passwd <username>
+    ```
+    replace the variable `<username>` with a new username.
+Then enter the password twice.

+2. Restart the MQTT broker container for the changes to take effect:

+    ```
+    docker-compose -f broker/docker-compose.yml restart
+    ```

+#### Stopping the MQTT Broker

+To stop the MQTT broker container, use the following command:
+    ```
+    docker-compose -f broker/docker-compose.yml down
+    ```

 ### Starting the Server